webfm/defect-app/issue-data.md

     * IN_PROGRESS
     * SUBMITTED
     * CLOSED
+* a123 - link to a project template
-* a123 - correspond to Project Data template.field, represent value for field
+    * links to Project Data template.prefix for SELECT type
+    * links to Project Date template.field for all excpet SELECT type
 * logs - logs for issue
     * date - recorded date
-    * type - log type
+    * type - log type (we don't have to display this)
         * STATUS_CHANGE_CLOSED
         * STATUS_CHANGE_REJECTED
         * STATUS_CHANGE_SUBMITTED